 - Any and all legal agreements required

-Set expectations and a firm deadline
+3. Set expectations and a firm deadline

-If expectations about the contract process are not clear, the individual may feel as though they have time to deliberate.
+If expectations about the contract process aren’t clear, the individual may feel as though they have time to deliberate.

 Plus, if you don’t have a clear understanding of when the client would like a solution in place, you may end up taking your time putting together a contract, too.

 To remedy this, ensure you have a set timeline in place for the sales process complete with a firm decision and signature deadline.

 With this deadline in place, you won’t need to ask for the contract to be signed—it’ll happen automatically.

-Deliver all promises
+4. Deliver all promises

 Depending upon the nature of a deal or sale, you may have promised the client additional deals or values such as:

-- A product demonstration;
+- A product demonstration

-- Fee/cost transparency;
+- Fee/cost transparency

-- More information about the product or service;
+- More information about the product or service

-- Educational resources designed to help the client identify a solution.
+- Educational resources designed to help the client identify a solution

 If you have committed to additional tasks prior to closing the deal, do your best to follow through on these efforts and help the sales process speed along.

-Sometimes the simplest advice is the most effective.
+Sometimes, the simplest advice is the most effective.

-If you’re waiting around for a contract signature and the deadline has passed, follow up.
+Regardless of the type of contract, whether it’s a sales contract, a non-disclosure agreement (NDA), or an employment contract, if you’re waiting around for a contract signature and the deadline has passed, follow up.

-Following up is as easy as sending over a quick reminder email or giving the decision maker a call.
+Following up is as easy as sending over a quick reminder email or giving the decision-maker a call.

 If you’ve used contract software, check the analytics and document activity to determine if the client has viewed it.

 If they have, send a follow-up.
 If the opposite is true, consider what may be keeping them from opening and viewing the document.

-Review your message
+6. Review your message